 The Parco Sempione offers locals and tourists green space away from the bustle of the city.
 This large park (approximately 116 acres) is found in the north-west of Milan and is the perfect place to walk, run or have a picnic.
 In addition to the landscaping, the park is also full of attractions which are suitable for all the family.

 One of the popular places to visit in the park, which is sure to please the kids, is the aquarium (Acquario Civico).
-The building itself is impressive and features a large statue of Neptune.
+The Acquario Civic is housed in an impressive Viennese Art Nouveau building and features a large statue of Neptune.
 Inside you will discover over 100 different varieties of fish.
-What’s more, the aquarium is free and is open every day except Mondays.
+The museum costs 5 Euros to visit and is open every day except Monday.

 Within the park, you will also find a sports stadium (Arena Civica) which dates back to 1807.
 The arena can hold 10,000 people and is now used for football/rugby matches and international concerts.
 If you don’t want to attend a sporting or musical event, you can still go inside the stadium and run around the track.